Ureteral Reimplantation (Ureteroneocystostomy)

 General endotracheal

 The patient is a [age]-year-old [male/female] with right [left] distal ureteral [stricture / injury] secondary to [pelvic surgery / radiation / ureteral cancer excision].
-The ureteral defect was [X] cm in length.
-Direct repair or ureteroureterostomy was not feasible given [defect length / distal ureteral quality].
-Ureteral reimplantation [with psoas hitch] was planned.
-The risks, benefits, and alternatives were discussed and informed consent was obtained.
+The ureteral defect is [X] cm in length.
+Direct repair was not feasible given [defect length / distal ureteral quality].
+Ureteral reimplantation [with psoas hitch] planned.

 The right [left] ureter was identified and traced to the level of the injury/stricture at [X] cm from the bladder.
-The ureter was divided at the [normal / injured] segment and the proximal ureteral end was [healthy / viable / with [good caliber / adequate peristalsis visible].
-The bladder was [mobile / could be mobilized to the right / required psoas hitch / required Boari flap] to bridge the defect without tension.
+The ureteral defect was [X] cm.
+The proximal ureteral end was healthy with adequate caliber and visible peristalsis.
+The bladder [was mobile and could reach the ureter with psoas hitch / required Boari flap given [X]-cm defect that exceeded psoas hitch reach].
+Anti-reflux tunnel of [X] cm constructed (5:1 tunnel-to-ureter diameter ratio per Paquin's rule).

 The patient was positioned supine.
-A midline [/ Pfannenstiel] incision was made.
+A [midline / Pfannenstiel] incision was made.
 The retroperitoneum was entered.
-The right [left] ureter was identified at the pelvic brim and dissected distally to the site of [injury / stricture].
+The right [left] ureter was identified at the pelvic brim and dissected distally to the site of injury/stricture, preserving the periureteral tissue to protect the ureteral blood supply.

 The ureter was transected [X] cm above the normal-appearing proximal ureteral tissue.
 The proximal ureteral end was spatulated [1 cm] on its medial/anterior surface.
-A [5 Fr] pediatric feeding tube was used to confirm ureteral caliber and patency.
+Ureteral caliber and patency confirmed with a [5 Fr] feeding tube.

-The cystotomy was closed with [3-0 Vicryl].
+[Cystotomy closed with 3-0 Vicryl.]
 A [16 Fr] urethral catheter and [19 Fr] pelvic drain were placed.
 The wound was closed in layers.

 None